EOSIO/eosio-project-boilerplate-simple/README.md

 ```sh
 ./start_frontend.sh
 ```
-will open a browser session connecting to http://localhost:3000/ showing the react app.
+will open a browser session connecting to `http://localhost:3000/` showing the react app.
 You can try to add or remove notes using one of the pre-created accounts with its key on the website.
 This react app will interact with the smart contract, performing transactions, which are written to the blockchain, which stores note data in the multi index table of the smart contract running on your local nodeos.

 **running the backend**

-For the thrid (backend) terminal window, running
+For the third (backend) terminal window, running
 ```sh
 ./start_backend.sh
 ```
-will open a browser session connecting to an express RESTFUL api http://localhost:3001/store showing state in a local memory datastore managed by demux.
+will open a browser session connecting to an express RESTful api `http://localhost:3001/store` showing state in a local memory datastore managed by demux.
 Demux will check all valid blocks from the local node and manage the state by an action handler.

 ## Stopping blockchain or DApp